STATUTES OF THE SOVEREIGN, CHIVALROUS, NOBILIARY AND RELIGIOUS ORDER OF THE CROWN OF THORNS (OCT)

 CHARACTER OF THE ORDER

-14. The San Luigi Orders are International in character, and are represented in various countries by Dignitaries whose duty it is to propose those persons who desire admittance to the Orders, and to be responsible for the organisation of the Orders in their respective territories.
-These Representatives must remit all monies received by them on behalf of the Orders, either through an authorized financial agent, or direct to the Grand Master, Whose right it is to make such use of them as He deems best without having to render account thereof.
+14. The Order is International in character, and is represented in various countries by Dignitaries whose duty it is to propose those persons who desire admittance to the Order, and to be responsible for the organisation of the Order in their respective territories.

 CONDITIONS OF ADMISSION